watsonpy/watson-framework/docs/getting-started/your-first-application.rst

 .. tip::
-    For example **watson-console.py project new sample.com.local sample** creates a new project named sample.com.local and an application package named sample
+    For example **watson-console project new sample.com.local sample** creates a new project named sample.com.local and an application package named sample

 The application will be created within the current working directory, unless you override it with the ``-d DIR`` option.